It's Time To Focus On The Long Run With Integra LifeSciences Holdings Corporation (IART) stock - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
-A recent insider transaction in this stock occurred on Aug 10 when Evoli Lisa sold 1,165 shares for $55.81 per share.
-The transaction valued at 65,020 led to the insider holds 17,997 shares of the business.
+The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+A recent insider transaction in this stock occurred on Dec 08 when Mosebrook Jeffrey sold 279 shares for $56.22 per share.
+The transaction valued at 15,684 led to the insider holds 8,552 shares of the business.

 Valuation Measures: